mikgran/base/README.md

 The base functions as a scratchpad and my demo space.

-Over time I will add more projects here covering technologies that I am familiar with.
+All projects I have created here are for displaying basic usage of technologies and methods I am familiar with.

-- EventAnalysis - a logistics tracking system - generic extensible java code
+# EventAnalysis - an event tracking and reporting system

 eclipse, jdk1.7, cygwin, csv parsing, maven dependencies, separation of concerns: services, util classes, business classes, iterative state machine: events, generic extensible and reusable java code, joda time, try to avoid magic numbers: prefer